RebornBeat/SuiBase/README.md

 ## Integration with Sui Ecosystem

-SuiBase integrates seamlessly with the broader Sui ecosystem:
+SuiStack0X integrates seamlessly with the broader Sui ecosystem:

 - **Sui Aether**: Leverages Proof of Uncorruption for enhanced security
 - **Walrus**: Native storage integration for content and artifacts